Sorry, you need to enable JavaScript to visit this website.

 Three international Environmental Education and Sustainability Education programs operating in the form of a network are the following:

-The aforementioned educational programs are approved by the Ministry of Education and Religious Affairs, while at the same time they are harmonized with the 17 Sustainable Development Goals.
+The aforementioned educational programs are approved by the Ministry of Education, Religious Affairs and Sports, while at the same time they are harmonized with the 17 Sustainable Development Goals.

 Golden-green Leaf